Ace Combat 6: Fires of Liberation: Plot

 As Emmerian forces approach Gracemeria, a ceasefire is suddenly called after Estovakia threatens to deploy chemical weapons on Gracemeria in a scorched earth defense should Emmerian forces advance further, but Garuda Team destroys Estovakia's chemical weapon stockpiles.
 After intense combined arms urban warfare, the Emmerians liberate Gracemeria, while Garuda Team defeats Strigon Team and their new leader Ilya Pasternak.
 Melissa and Ludmila reach Gracemeria alongside Serval, who inadvertently rescue Voychek and the children after mistaking the catacombs for a bank vault; Melissa reunites with Matilda, while Serval gives up on the robbery and recovers royal artifacts from the catacombs to inspire the populace.

 During a post-liberation patrol over Gracemeria, the city is suddenly attacked by long-range cruise missiles, which Garuda Team intercepts.
-With assistance from Melissa, Matilda, and Voychek, the Emmerian military traces the attack to "Chandelier", an Estovakian anti-asteroid railgun repurposed to destroy Gracemeria.
-Emmeria launches an operation to destroy Chandelier, and Shamrock sacrifices his plane to expose the facility's weak point for Talisman to destroy.
+With assistance from Melissa, Matilda, and Voychek, the Emmerian military traces the attack to the "Chandelier", an Estovakian anti-asteroid railgun repurposed to destroy Gracemeria.
+Emmeria launches an operation to destroy the Chandelier, and Shamrock sacrifices his plane to expose the facility's weak point for Talisman to destroy.
 The Generals are overthrown, and the new Estovakian government negotiates peace with Emmeria, ending the war.
 Ludmila and Toscha marry in an internment camp with Voychek attending, while Shamrock is revealed to have survived the final battle.
 As he visits the Herman household to meet Melissa and Matilda, Shamrock muses that peace between nations was what they had always been fighting for, and that it had finally come.

 Downloadable content

 Namco released seven sets of downloadable paint schemes for Ace Combat 6s aircraft.
 These paint schemes modify the plane's maneuverability, speed, armor, and payloads.
 Among the schemes available were those of previous protagonists, aces, squadrons, and organizations from the series; paint schemes based on aircraft prototypes; markings used by real-life military aviation units such as the U.S. Navy's VFA-103; aircraft with monotone paint schemes each themed to a different color for airshows; itasha designs themed after The Idolm@ster; and a Halloween paint scheme for the F-14D that gives the plane stealth capabilities.

+An additional difficulty level, called Ace of Aces, was released the year after the game's release.
+It featured a series of five missions from the campaign modified to have increased enemies and new enemy formations.
+The allied support system was also built upon, with special enemy units spawning at certain periods that fill the support gauge.

+On June 30, 2016, all DLC for Ace Combat 6 was removed from the Xbox LIVE Marketplace.